M-estimation under Two-Phase Multiwave Sampling with Applications to Prediction-Powered Inference: Related work

-\paragraph{Estimator debiasing approaches:} Much of the Prediction-Powered Inference literature, including the Active Inference literature, focuses on point estimators that minimize a modified, debiased loss function.
-The debiased loss function consists of a biased empirical loss that is calculated using the predictions from many samples plus a bias correction term for the empirical loss that is calculated on the small labelled dataset \citep{OriginalPPI,PPI++,ActiveInferencePaper}.
+\paragraph{Estimator debiasing approaches:} Much of the Prediction-Powered Inference literature, including the Active Inference literature, focuses on point estimators that minimize a modified, debiased loss function \citep{OriginalPPI,PPI++,ActiveInferencePaper}.
 In this paper, we instead focus on a different class of estimators originating in \cite{ChenAndChen2000}, that involve direct debiasing of the estimators and have been studied in the Prediction-Powered Inference literature \citep{gronsbell2024PromotesCC,PPBootNote,PTDBootstrapPaper,KerriRSEPaper}.
 As discussed in \cite{PTDBootstrapPaper}, loss debiasing and estimator debiasing approaches result in fundamentally different estimators (although they align for mean estimation tasks).
-Estimator debiasing affords more flexibility (e.g., loss debiasing can result in nonconvexity challenges for logistic regression tasks with missing covariates) and the ability to lean on existing statistical software.
-To our knowledge, within the Active Inference literature, only \cite{ChenRecentSurrogatePoweredInferenceMultiwave} consider estimator debiasing approaches, however, their estimator is different than ours because they consider different inverse probability weights than we do, and they also use a sparse tuning approach to accommodate multiple surrogates.
+Estimator debiasing affords more flexibility (loss debiasing sometimes results in nonconvexity challenges ) and the ability to lean on existing statistical software.
+To our knowledge, within the Active Inference literature, only \cite{ChenRecentSurrogatePoweredInferenceMultiwave} consider estimator debiasing approaches; however, their estimator differs from ours in using different inverse probability weights and a sparse tuning approach to accommodate multiple surrogates.